Introduction: Why Game AI Needs Pathfinding

 - Move the character toward the next point obtained from get_next_path_position()

-With this simple procedure, you can immediately integrate practical and natural AI into your game that smartly avoids obstacles, tracks players, or patrols designated routes.
+With this simple procedure, you can immediately add practical, natural AI to your game that intelligently avoids obstacles, pursues players, or patrols fixed routes.